Flip through almost any Tallinn guidebook, and Kadriorg is inevitably reduced to a piece of “imperial heritage”.

-Yet, flip through almost any Tallinn guidebook, and Kadriorg is inevitably described as a piece of “imperial heritage”.
-The glossy photos highlight the grand pink palace — commissioned by the Russian tsar Peter the Great and named after his wife Catherine I (Kadri in Estonian) — surrounded by manicured lawns and bright geometric flower beds.
+The glossy photos highlight the grand red palace — commissioned by the Russian tsar Peter the Great and named after his wife Catherine I (Kadri in Estonian).
+It leaves visitors expecting a stiff, formal quarter where you take an obligatory selfie in front of the façade and promptly leave.

+Planning a broader trip?
 If you are exploring the Estonian capital for the first time, see also → my Tallinn travel guide, where I cover the city’s main districts, museums and viewpoints.

-Timber Villas and a President Without a Fence
+Million-Euro Villas and a Fence-Free President

 Just a few minutes from the park, Kadriorg turns into a neighbourhood of wooden villas and quiet streets.

-Amusingly, even the head of state blends right into this unassuming landscape.
-The Office of the President of Estonia sits right inside Kadriorg, beside the park.
-What strikes visiting friends most isn’t the building itself, but what’s missing: no high walls, no flashing motorcades, no imposing security cordons.
+Even the head of state blends right into this unassuming landscape.
+The Office of the President of Estonia sits inside Kadriorg, right beside the main park.

 The President’s residence in Kadriorg — just another building along the park, if not for the two guards at the door.